 One of the little-known culprits of dry mouth is a nutritional deficiency.
 One study found that 50 out of 67 people with xerostomia were also deficient in certain nutrients, including protein, fiber, and other vitamins and minerals.

 If you're suffering from the symptoms of dry mouth, it's possible you may be deficient in one or more vitamins or minerals.
+Are you wondering which vitamins you might be lacking can cause dry mouth?
 Take a closer look at your diet and determine if you're lacking in any of these essential micronutrients that have been found in people with dry mouth:

-- This vitamin helps keep your salivary glands functioning properly.
+- Vitamin A - This vitamin for dry mouth helps keep your salivary glands functioning properly.
 Vitamin A is also beneficial for the enamel on your teeth and swallowing muscles.

-- This mineral assists with adequate saliva production and can help prevent dental cavities and other oral issues.
+- Zinc - Zinc is a mineral that assists with adequate saliva production and can help prevent dental cavities and other oral issues.